student-to-software-engineer/student-to-software-engineer/docs/2-landscape-of-tech-employment/1-academia/index.md

 The result is that the lack of depth and engagement in coursework leaves students unable to fully appreciate the value of higher education, diminishing their ability to make the most of their university years.

-Without opportunities to explore and challenge ideas, students may leave university unprepared for the complexities of the real world, and most will graduate today without ever having had an original idea about the field.
+Without opportunities to explore and challenge ideas, students may leave university unprepared for the complexities of the real world, and most may graduate without ever having had an original idea about the field.

 ## Wide Spectrum of Entrance Experience